ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 - Update CSS to Match Mocks (solo)

-- Type our newly added sequences (group)

 - add remaining units test (solo / group)

 - write integration tests (solo / group)

+- wire up isLeadCase so that it lists all associated cases on the order PDF if checked (group)

 ## Feedback from judges: